-This Terms of Reference sets out the matters concerning the governance of the Nomination and Remuneration Committee (“NRC” or the “Committee”).
+This Terms of Reference sets out the matters concerning the governance of the Risk Management Committee (“RMC” or the “Committee”).

-- The purpose of the NRC is to assist the Board of Directors (“Board”) in ensuring that the appointment and remuneration of Board members and Senior Management of Chemical Company of Malaysia Berhad (“CCMB” or the “Company”) and its subsidiaries (collectively referred to as the “Group”) are underpinned by robust processes and procedures.
+- The purpose of the Risk Management Committee is to assist the Board of Directors (“Board”) in ensuring that there is a sound system for risk management within Chemical Company of Malaysia Berhad (“CCMB” or the “Company”) and its subsidiaries (collectively referred to as the “Group”); and

-- In the exercise of its functions, it is understood that the NRC is not delegated with decision-making powers but shall report its recommendations to the Board for decision.
-The existence of the NRC does not diminish the Board’s ultimate statutory and fiduciary responsibility for the decision-making relating to the functions and duties of the Committee.
+- In the exercise of its functions, it is understood that the RMC is not delegated with decision-making powers but shall report its recommendations to the Board for decision.
+The existence of the RMC does not diminish the Board’s ultimate statutory and fiduciary responsibility for the decision-making relating to the functions and duties of the Committee.

-- The Committee shall comprise at least three (3) members.
+- The Committee shall have at least three (3) members.